signalfx/signalfx-agent/README.md

 capabilities the agent requires.

 3) Run the agent by invoking the agent executable `SignalFxAgent\bin\signalfx-agent.exe -config <path to config.yaml>`.
-The agent logs only to stdout/err so it is up to you to direct that to a log file or other log management system if you wish to persist logs.
+By default, the agent logs only to stdout/err.
+If you want to persist logs, you must direct the output to a log file or other log management system.
 See the [signalfx-agent command](./docs/signalfx-agent.1.man) doc for more information on supported command flags.

-4) You may optionally install the agent as a windows service by invoking the agent executable and specifying a few command line flags
+4) You may optionally install the agent as a Windows service by invoking the agent executable and specifying a few command line flags.
+The examples below show how to do install and start the agent as a Windows service.

 - Install Service